-Perquisite: Electronics 10 with satisfactory grade or better or equivalent.
+Perguisite: Electronics 10 with satisfactory grade or better or equivalent.

-The students acquire the skills in the use of algebra, trigonometry, complex numbers, logarithms, and determinants as needed in electronics calculations.
+Students develop skills in the use of algebra, trigonometry, complex numbers, logarithms, and determinants as needed in electronics calculations.
 Techniques of network solutions including Kirchhoff's and Ohm's laws and Thevenin's and Norton's theorems are emphasized.

-ELECTRONICS 20 Electronics Circuits I
+ELECTRONICS 20 Electronics Circuits I 4 UNITS - (CSU)